microsoft/Oryx/README.md

 For all options, specify `oryx --help`.

+### `oryx create-script -appPath`

+When `oryx` is run in the runtime images it generates a start script named run.sh, by default in the same folder as the compiled artifact.

 ### Support for Build Configuration File

 You can provide some extra build related information in an app.yaml in your content